adclz/auto-lsp/ARCHITECTURE.md

 It leverages crates such as [lsp_types](https://docs.rs/lsp-types/0.97/lsp_types/), [lsp_server](https://docs.rs/lsp-server/latest/lsp_server/), [salsa](https://docs.rs/salsa/latest/salsa/), and [texter](https://docs.rs/texter/latest/texter/), and generates the AST of a Tree-sitter language to simplify building LSP servers.

-`auto_lsp` is not a one-size-fits-all solution, but it provides useful abstractions while remaining flexible.
+`auto_lsp` provides useful abstractions while remaining flexible.
 You can override the default database as well as all LSP request and notification handlers.

 The library is inspired by language tools such as [rust-analyzer](https://github.com/rust-lang/rust-analyzer) and [ruff](https://github.com/astral-sh/ruff), but with a Tree-sitter touch.